 It’s no secret that, as we age we can expect our health to deteriorate.
 Given this cautionary fact and coupled with the events that COVID-19 has brought to our shores, it’s imperative that you have adequate health insurance cover if and when you need access to top-quality healthcare.
 It’s certainly possible for pensioners and retirees to afford medical insurance.
-Bloom Financial Services and Health4Me explain how and why the elderly should definitely consider taking health insurance.
+Bloom Financial Services and Momentum Health4Me explain how and why the elderly should definitely consider taking health insurance.
 Find out what you need to consider when you’re looking for health insurance for your parents, older relatives or even for yourself, if you’re over the age of 65.

 What is health insurance?

 Health insurance is an affordable alternative to a medical aid plan.
 It covers a list of preselected benefits with a monetary value attached to each of them.
 Health insurance has been designed to cater for those in a lower income bracket or those who are living on a fixed income..
 It’s best for day-to-day medical expenses, accident and emergency cover and limited hospital cover.
 The medical insurance plans are serviced through Momentum’s Health4Me network providers.

 Why it’s so important to have health insurance if you’re elderly

 Having access to quality healthcare is very important.
 Quality healthcare is very expensive if paid out of pocket.
 One must consider that the expenses that come with a serious illness or a chronic condition can quickly drain all your personal savings.
 Don’t be left in the position of having to abandon medical care because you can’t afford the proper life-saving treatment.
 While medical insurance premiums can seem like an unnecessary monthly expense, it will save you money in the long-run.

 Common medical conditions that affect the elderly

 Take a look at some of the common medical conditions that afflict the elderly, which should be reason enough to make sure your loved ones are taken care of when they need healthcare.